nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-11-tfs-integration-tools-issue-error-occurred-during-the-code-review-of-change-group/index.md

 ---
-title: "TFS Integration Tools – Issue: Error occurred during the code review of change group"
+title: 'TFS Integration Tools – Issue: Error occurred during the code review of change group'
-description: "Resolve the 'Error occurred during the code review of change group' in TFS Integration Tools with effective workarounds and insights from expert Martin Hinshelwood."
+description: Resolve the 'Error occurred during the code review of change group' in TFS Integration Tools with effective workarounds and insights from expert Martin Hinshelwood.
 date: 2012-07-11
 creator: Martin Hinshelwood
 id: "6117"